 KEEPING YOUR INDEPENDENCE

 Anyone can fall.
 But as we age, our risk of falling becomes greater.
-However, you can take steps to avoid or reduce the impact of a fall-related injury by doing things such as staying physically active, watching your step, checking your medication and speaking up about your concerns.
+However, you can take steps to avoid or reduce the impact of a fall-related injury.
+To help you along your journey towards keeping independence, we encourage you to learn about each of the Four Main Pillars of Fall Prevention.

 Everyone can benefit from regular physical activity.
-However, the more you move and build your strength, balance and flexibility as you age, the better you will feel and the less likely you are to be injured in a fall.
+The more you move and build your strength, balance and flexibility as you age, the better you will feel and the less likely you are to be injured in a fall.

 Fortunately, it is never too late, and you are never too old to increase your level of physical activity.
 For more information, please click on the following link.